darktable-org/dtdocs/content/module-reference/processing-modules/color-balance-rgb.md

 - in [_perceptual brilliance grading_](#perceptual-brilliance-grading), add brilliance in the highlights and remove brilliance in the shadows to produce to a luminance contrast boost,
 - in the [_4 ways_](#4-ways-tab) tab, set the _shadows lift_ luminance to negative values and the _highlights gain_ luminance to positive values, which also produces a luminance contrast boost.

 The difference between these methods is how the effect will be weighted relative to the input of the module.
-You are advised to do the the majority of luminance contrast adjustments in the _filmic_ and _tone equalizer_ modules, and then undertake final changes in _color balance RGB_ while looking at the colors.
+You are advised to do the the majority of luminance contrast adjustments in the _filmic_ and _tone equalizer_ modules, and then undertake final changes in _color balance RGB_ while examining the colors.

 ## internal processing